The X Factor (Australian TV series): History

-The X Factor was created by Simon Cowell in the United Kingdom and is based on the original UK series.
+The X Factor was created by Simon Cowell in the United Kingdom and is based on the original British series.
 Cowell then began to grow and expand The X Factor competition franchise and in 2005, the Australian version of the show was launched on Network Ten, the same channel as the highly successful Australian Idol.
 However, due to poor ratings Network Ten dropped The X Factor after one season.

 In 2010, once the seventh and final season of Australian Idol was completed, it was announced that Seven Network went into a "bidding war" with Nine Network to obtain the rights of The X Factor, which they later won and a second season went into production.
 Networks Seven and Nine both began the bidding war after expressing interest by attending a conference organised by Cowell.
 Andrew Backwell, Nine Network's director of production and development, and Tim Worner of Network Seven's head of programming, both attended the conference.
 Cowell wanted the Australian version to match his "own specifications", and said that it would cost at least $20 million for 21 hours of television.
 The X Factor was originally set to return in February 2011, but began in August 2010.

 In February 2016, reports claimed that Seven was mulling over whether or not to delay the series' planned eighth season until 2017.
 It was later confirmed that The X Factor will return in 2016.
 The season premiered on 3 October 2016.
 Towards the end of the eighth season, there was speculation that The X Factor would not return in 2017 due to poor ratings.
 A spokesman from Seven advised that the decision will be made in early 2017.
 Seven confirmed the program had been axed in January 2017.

 Format

 The X Factor was primarily concerned with identifying singing talent, through appearance, personality, and stage presence.
 Dance routines were also important elements of many performances.
 Throughout the live shows, the judges acted as mentors to their category, helping to decide song choices, styling and staging, while judging contestants from other categories.
 For each season, each judge was assigned a category and they mentored their three acts individually, with all acts having a shared amount of time with their mentor.
 Each of the 12 acts also had rehearsal time in the studio with their mentor.
 In some cases, if a solo artist was not strong enough, the judges would put together a group of solo artists which had potential to be great as a band.
-In season six only, a wildcard was introduced to add one more act to the live shows, thus making it 13 finalists.
+In season six only, a wildcard was introduced to add one more act to the live shows, thus making it 13 contestants.